TYPuzzler/TYPuzzler.github.io/README.md

 * During a typing exercise, only advance if the user enters the right current character

-* (Work in progress) Reward the user with a puzzle piece when an exercise is finished
+* Reward the user with a puzzle piece when an exercise is finished

-* (Work in progress) Show the completed puzzle when all pieces have been obtained, then allow the user to download the full image
+* Show the completed puzzle when all pieces have been obtained, then allow the user to download the full image

-* (Work in progress) Provide multiple puzzles for the user to solve
+* Provide multiple puzzles for the user to solve

 ## Repository Layout
 ### \~/src/puzzle